Going Carbon Neutral Through Electrification

 The United States is among 184 total parties that signed the Paris Climate agreement on April 22, 2016.
 The Agreement’s central aim is to strengthen the global response to the threat of climate change by keeping a global temperature rise, below 2 degrees Celsius above pre-industrial levels, and to pursue efforts to limit the temperature increase, even further, to 1.5 degrees Celsius.
 Additionally, the agreement intends to strengthen countries’ abilities to address the impacts of climate change.
 The Intergovernmental Panel for Climate Change (IPCC) released a report addressing the impact of global warming of 1.5 degrees Celsius and related global GHG emissions pathways, in hopes to strengthen the global response to climate change, sustainable development, and the eradication of poverty.

 Many U.S. states have their own goals to combat environmental issues through carbon neutrality.
-Carbon neutral(ity) refers to achieving net zero carbon emissions by balancing a measured amount of carbon released with an equivalent amount sequestered or offset, or buying enough carbon credits to make up the difference, commonly referred to as having a net zero carbon footprint.
+Carbon neutral(ity) refers to achieving net zero carbon emissions by balancing a measured amount of carbon released with an equivalent amount offset, or buying enough carbon credits to make up the difference, commonly referred to as having a net zero carbon footprint.

 A carbon price is a cost applied to carbon emissions (or pollution) to incentivize people to reduce the amount of greenhouse gas they emit into the atmosphere.
 Economists widely agree that introducing a carbon price is the single most effective way for countries to reduce their emissions.